QUESTIONS? CALL: +1 (604) 922-9200

 Concrete, like other building materials, shrinks and expands with changes in humidity and temperature, and deforms according to the load and storage conditions.
 The concrete crack is created when no arrangements are made for these movements in design and execution.

-Some types of a concrete crack in ordinary concrete are paste cracks, cracks due to plastic shrinkage, shrinkage cracks due to drying, thermal cracks of early ages, shrinkage due to carbonation, cracks due to incorrect connection, cracks Due to continuous external constraints (for example, a wall cast in place along the bottom edge on a strip foundation), basement floor cracks, parallel cracks at the edge of plate fragments due to freezing and thawing, and cracks in snakeskin.
+Some types of concrete crack in ordinary concrete are paste cracks, cracks due to plastic shrinkage, shrinkage cracks due to drying, thermal cracks of early ages, shrinkage due to carbonation, cracks due to incorrect connection, cracks Due to continuous external constraints (for example, a wall cast in place along the bottom edge on a strip foundation), basement floor cracks, parallel cracks at the edge of plate fragments due to freezing and thawing, and cracks in snakeskin.

 Types of Concrete Crack